fenago/react-graphql-intro/md/lab_4.md

 mutation, we will directly get the created post from the back end in response.

-The exclamation mark in the schema tells GraphQL that the field is a required parameter.

 The [RootMutation] type corresponds to the [RootQuery] type and is an object that holds all of our GraphQL mutations.